Future Leaders ExchAnge programme (FLEX)

 UKUAT is committed to promoting all our partners and ensuring all marketing and PR material plays into our Partners’ CSR.

-Below are the range of ways you as a Corporate can get involved in the FLEX Programme:
+Below are the range of ways Corporate & Community partners can get involved in the FLEX Programme:

 - Strategic sponsorship through donations (for example you may want to sponsor a cohort of 14 children coming through FLEX)